The Doi Suthep Doi Pui National Park

 Doi Suthep Temple

 There are two types of forest on the mountain: Deciduous forest below about 1,000 m elevation and evergreen forest above.
-The deciduous is further divided into two kinds, deciduous dipterocarp-oak Forest in the driest areas and mixed evergreen deciduous forest along streams and gullies.
+There are two kinds of deciduous forest in the park: deciduous dipterocarp-oak Forest in the driest areas and mixed evergreen, deciduous forest along streams and gullies.
 Common species are trees of the families Dipterocarpaceae, Fagaceae and Magnoliaceae.
 In November you can observe the rare Sapria Himalayana, related to the Rafflesia.